openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic\_record".
 JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
 When present this array MUST have at least one member.

-`attachments_supported`: REQUIRED when OP supports attachments.
-JSON array containing all attachment types supported by the OP.
-Possible values are `external` and `embedded`.
-When present this array MUST have at least one member.
-If omitted, the OP does not support attachments.

 `digest_algorithms_supported`: REQUIRED when OP supports external attachments.
 JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
 If the OP supports external attachments, at least the algorithm `sha-256` MUST be supported by the OP as well.
 The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@RFC6920]).

 This is an example openid-configuration snippet: